Password policies are just not enough to keep a business secure.

 A business password manager makes it easy for all employees—including remote workers—to safely and securely access your network and share data.
 Password managers also give system admins greater control over passwords.
 As the administrator, you’ll have greater flexibility to grant and revoke access to employees wherever they are.

 With a password manager, you’ll also be able to see your network security status at a glance and uncover (and mitigate) any potential risks.
-Opting for a password manager for small businesses can help prevent costly breaches and downtime and ensure that your loyal employees don’t unwittingly expose your business to risk.
+Opting for a password manager for businesses can help prevent costly breaches and downtime and ensure that your loyal employees don’t unwittingly expose your business to risk.